-EU farm ministers wanted to keep eco-subsidies at 20 percent throughout the next budget cycle, but a majority in the European Parliament had called for 30 percent.
+EU farm ministers wanted to keep eco-subsidies at 20 percent through the next budget cycle.
+A majority in the European Parliament had called for 30 percent.

 One weakness — and reason Green parties and environmentalists are critical — is that national governments will decide what qualifies as an eco-scheme.
-This shifts power back to the member states for the first time since the CAP was created.
-It’s not hard to imagine the climate change-skeptic government of Poland coming up with a broader definition of eco-friendly than that of the Netherlands, which was one of the few countries also pushing for a 30 percent share.
+This shifts power back to the member states for the first time since the CAP’s creation.
+It’s not hard to imagine the climate change-skeptic government of Poland coming up with a broader definition of eco-friendly than that of the Netherlands, which was one of the few countries pushing for a 30 percent share.

 The European Commission will still need to review and sign off on national plans.